Weekend Winners Club

 Black: Muddy or Sloppy dirt track

-Bold: Race was within 0.5 furlongs of today’s race (same surface only)
+Bold: Race was within 0.5 furlongs of today’s race, regardless of surface.

 HI: High speed figure and surface on which it was achieved over the last 10 races.